 Other post-employment benefits (OPEB) liabilities are sizable, but not exceptionally large.
-Maryland's reported total net OPEB liability as of fiscal 2023 was down to \$12 billion, or 2.6% of 2022 personal income.
+Maryland's reported total net OPEB liability as of fiscal 2024 settled at around \$12 billion for a second year, or 2.5% of 2024 personal income.
 State net OBEP liabilities are down significantly from a fiscal 2020 peak of \$17 billion, though still above the recent low water mark of \$11 billion from fiscal 2018.
 The state's ability to abrogate OPEB prescription drug benefits, per a 2011 law, was mired in federal court proceedings for over a decade.
-Recent court wins mean Maryland will likely be able to adjust prescription benefits for some retirees, but litigation risk remains.
-The state estimates that total litigation loss could increase OPEB liabilities by an additional \$9 billion.
-Strong restrictions to the state's capacity to make benefit changes could lead Fitch to consider the OPEB liability as an asymmetric rating factor consideration.
+Recent court wins allowed Maryland to adjust prescription benefits for some retirees.
+The state estimates OPEB liabilities have been reduced by \$9 billion.
+Strong restrictions to Maryland's ability to make benefit changes could lead Fitch to consider the state's OPEB liability as a negative asymmetric rating factor.